NixOS/rfcs/rfcs/0146-meta-categories.md

   - Coordinaton of efforts to import, integrate and update categorization of packages;
   - Litigations and disputations:
-    - Solve disputations over categorization, especially corner cases;
+    - Solve them, especially in corner cases;
-    - Solve and enforce implementation issues from CI checks
+    - Enforce implementation issues
-      - When should a CI check about categorization be treated as blocking?
+      - Decide when a CI check should block

 # References
 [references]: #references